 All dowel jigs are designed to guide the drilling of matching holes that house dowels installed across a woodworking joint.
 The dowels span the joint line, making the connection stronger than glue alone because of the mechanical connection they provide.
-Trouble is, the actual success rate of dowel joint installation varies because few jigs are designed to operate as accurately as necessary for really terrific results.
+Trouble is, the actual success rate of dowel joint installation varies a lot because few jigs are designed to operate as accurately as necessary for really terrific results.
 That’s been my experience and that of other woodworkers, too.

 The Dowelmax caught my eye for two reasons: